 - Established a $250,000 Benevolent Fund to further assist members impacted by COVID-19 with no impact on rates.

 - GVEA is investigating offering On Bill Financing for those interested in low cost loans for their own renewable energy systems or weatherization efforts.
-The Member Advisory Committee is tasked with evaluating a plan.
+The Member Advisory Committee is tasked with developing a plan.

 - Expectation of directors is high.